 Lime pointing is applying lime mortar to joints in masonry to protect the brickwork from weathering.
 The lime mortar bonds with the masonry, forming a rigid, water-resistant barrier as it dries.
 Lime pointing is a traditional method of masonry repair and is often used on historic buildings for restoration purposes.
 Lintel repair is another common type of masonry repair.
 A lintel is a horizontal beam that supports the weight of the wall above an opening, such as a door or window.
 If a lintel becomes damaged, it can cause the wall to collapse.

 Lintel repair involves installing a new lintel beam to support the weight of the wall.
 Surface repairs are another type of masonry repair.
 Surface repairs can be used to fix cracks, chips, and other damage to the surface of the brickwork.
 Brick replacement is a more intrusive type of masonry repair, but it may be necessary if the damage to the brickwork is severe.
 Chimney repairs are another common type of masonry repair.
-Chimneys are especially susceptible to weathering damage and need to be regularly inspected for cracks and other damage.
+Chimneys are susceptible to weathering damage and must be regularly inspected for cracks and other damage.

 Unlike other materials such as concrete, lime mortar is a popular choice for restoring masonry due to its durability and environmentally friendly properties.
-Lime does not require high-energy production processes and is naturally pest and mould-resistant, making it ideal for use in humid or damp climates.
+Lime does not require high-energy production processes and is naturally pest and mould-resistant, making it ideal for humid or damp climates.
 Lime is also highly versatile and can be used for various applications, from mortar to plaster.
 When used in conservation areas, lime can help to preserve the historic character of a building while still providing modern levels of comfort and safety.
 As a result, lime is an excellent choice for those looking to build in an environmentally responsible way.

 Hot lime pointing is a traditional method of repairing stone masonry that has been used for centuries.
 Unlike modern cement-based mortars, hot lime mortar is made from natural materials and allows the stone to breathe.
-It is important to use porous materials because they prevents moisture from becoming trapped in the wall, which can lead to severe problems such as efflorescence and mould growth.
+It is important to use porous materials to prevent moisture from becoming trapped in the wall, which can lead to severe problems such as efflorescence and mould growth.
 In addition, hot lime mortar is much more flexible than cement, which helps to protect the stone from cracking and breaking over time.
 While hot lime pointing is time-consuming, the result is a repaired wall that will last for generations.

 Selby has a long and proud history; its buildings are a testament to that.
 However, time and the elements can take their toll on even the most well-built structures.
-That’s why it’s essential to maintain and restore masonry buildings properly.
+That’s why it’s vital to maintain and restore masonry buildings properly.
 By doing so, we preserve our heritage and ensure that these buildings will be around for future generations to enjoy.

 Masonry restoration involves more than just patching up cracks and replacing loose bricks.
 It’s also vital to repair any damaged mortar and to properly clean the exterior of the building.
 Masonry restoration can be time-consuming and expensive, but it’s worth it to preserve Selby’s unique character.

 Masonry consolidation refers to strengthening weak or crumbling mortar joints using a consolidant such as a shelter coat or a surface repair mortar.
 In some cases, consolidation may also involve injecting nano-lime into cracks and voids in the stone facade to provide additional support.
 These days several synthetic mortars have been designed for use in consolidation work.
 However, some of these mortars are much stronger and far less porous than traditional lime-based mortars and are likely to cause damage to the stone itself.
-When choosing to use a repair mortar, you must speak with a professional to ensure that you are using the best possible product for your particular project.
+When selecting a repair mortar, you must speak with a professional to ensure that you are picking the best possible product for your particular project.

 Cobblestone walls are a standard feature of many buildings, and their unique appearance can add a sense of history and charm to any property.
 However, over time, the cobblestones can become loose or damaged, and the mortar between them can erode.
 If left unchecked, this can eventually lead to structural problems.
 Fortunately, there are several ways to repair cobblestone walls, and hot lime mortar is one of the most effective methods.
-This type of mortar is highly durable and can flex and expand,, allowing for thermal movement.
+This type of mortar is highly durable and can flex and expand, allowing for thermal movement.
 As a result, it is an ideal choice for use in heritage buildings where stone cobbled walls need to be repaired.

-Stone masonry is a highly durable and long-lasting, but even the most carefully constructed stone walls will eventually need repairs.
+Stone masonry is highly durable and long-lasting, but even the most carefully constructed stone walls will eventually need repairs.
 Cobblestone walls are particularly susceptible to damage from freeze-thaw cycles if inappropriately repaired, which can cause the stones to become loose and fall out of the mortar.
 In addition, constant exposure to the weather can cause the mortar to deteriorate, leading to cracks and gaps.

 Although it may be tempting to patch up these problems with modern cement or other synthetic masonry materials, it is important to use traditional methods to preserve the wall’s heritage value.
 Fortunately, we specialise in repairing and rebuilding cobblestone walls using traditional techniques.
 By calling on their expertise, you can be sure that your cobblestone wall will be repaired correctly and will continue to stand for many years.